weharris/DSgarage/content/C7041 labs/12-mixed-effects.md

 6. Interpret the measure of repeatability obtained in the previous step.
 If the repeatability you obtained is less than 1.0, what is the source of the variation among measurements within individuals.
 Is it measurement error alone?

 7. Produce a plot of residuals against fitted values.
 Notice anything odd?
 There sees to be a slightly positive trend.
 This isn’t a mistake, but results from “shrinkage” of the best linear unbiased predictors (BLUPs).
-Consult the lecture notes and the “Fit model” tab at the R tips pages (see the repeatability example under “Fit a linear mixed-effects model”) for additional information on what is happening.
+Consult the lecture material for information on what is happening.

 &nbsp;